rancher/docs/content/rancher/v2.6/en/monitoring-alerting/configuration/_index.md

 For information on configuring custom scrape targets and rules for Prometheus, please refer to the upstream documentation for the [Prometheus Operator.](https://github.com/prometheus-operator/prometheus-operator) Some of the most important custom resources are explained in the Prometheus Operator [design documentation.](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/design.md) The Prometheus Operator documentation can help also you set up RBAC, Thanos, or custom configuration.

-This section assumes that you understand how the Prometheus Operator’s custom resources work together.
-For more information, see [this section.]

 # Setting Resource Limits and Requests

 The resource requests and limits for the monitoring application can be configured when installing `rancher-monitoring`.
-For more information about the default limits, see [this page.](./resource-limits)
+For more information about the default limits, see [this page.](./helm-chart-options/#configuring-resource-limits-and-requests)

 # Prometheus Configuration